FarmDyn/documentation/docs/template/labour.md

 ```

 It implicitly assumes that farm family members are willing to spend
-hours for on farm work even if working off farm, e.g. by taking days
+hours for on-farm work even if working off-farm, e.g. by taking days
 off.

-***Off-Farm Work***
+### Off-Farm Work

-Farm family members can optionally work half or full time, *v\_workoff*,
+Farm family members can optionally work half- or full-time, *v\_workoff*,
-or on an hourly basis off farm, *v\_workHourly*.
-Half and full time work
+or on an hourly basis off-farm, *v\_workHourly*.
+Half- and full-time work
-are realized as integer variables.
+are realised as integer variables.
 In the normal setting the wage per
 hour for working half time exceeds the wage of short time hourly work.
-Moreover, the per hour wage of full time work is higher than of working
+Moreover, the wage per hour of full time work is higher than of working
-half time one.
-For half and full time work commuting time can be
+half time.
+For half- and full-time work commuting time can be
 considered:

 [embedmd]:# (N:/em/work1/FarmDyn/FarmDyn_QM/gams/model/templ.gms GAMS /offFarmHoursPerYearFixed_\(tCur/ /;/)